 This project has been in development since 2013 when we first met members of the Broadbent Theatre to discuss ideas for a community theatre project based on this story.
 Although we carried out some initial research, and spoke to a number of those connected to the community, we were unable to get the project off of the ground.
 Luckily in March 2015 Legsby resident and writer Ian Sharp, who we had met during our initial discussions, contacted us to see if we would be interested in working with him to develop a script.

-Since then Ian has been out and about interviewing many people whilst we’ve been in conversation with the Arts Council and a number of regionally based theatres and theatre companies to find the best way to bring this story to the stage.
-And after meeting up with Damon Albarn, whose grandfather was a member of this community, we’ve been asked to develop this project with the National Theatre.
-We’re only at the beginning of that process, and we’re still unsure exactly what kind of show will come out of this relationship, but we are all agreed that the Broadbent Theatre, and the local community, will play an important part in the process (helped by Jim Broadbent, whose father the Broadbent Theatre was named after).
+After being in conversation with the Arts Council and a number of regionally based theatres and theatre companies to find the best way to bring this story to the stage we were able to meet Damon Albarn, whose grandfather was a member of this community.
+And through this we’ve been asked to develop this project with the National Theatre.

 What were you doing at 5am yesterday?
 The day before?
 The week before?
 Chances are not much.
 Chances are that just are there are many places that you have heard about but have never been to, that that there are also hours that are rarely visited.
 Like 5am.